 Shop and eat in this now trendy district just opposite the old Bourse (stock exchange).
 If you’re interested in sightseeing, don’t miss the delightful Notre-Dame-aux-Riches-Claires.
 This Flemish baroque church is well worth going into if it’s open.
 To the west, rue Antoine Dansaert is full of fashion shops with a reputation for cutting-edge design.
 Step into Annemie Verbeke for asymmetrical, often hand-worked women’s clothes, or walk to Martin Margiela for some of the most fashionable styles in town.
 Don’t miss the Vieux Marché aux Poissons, the old fish market.
 Once the main harbour of Brussels, this is where ships from around the world unloaded salted herrings, timber, grain coal and silk.
 There are notable fish restaurants along here like the long established François, serving lobsters, crabs and huge plateaus de fruits de mer to customers since 1922.

-Or go to the shop where the Belgian royal family have been indulging their sweet teeth since 1919.
+Or go to the shop where members of the Belgian royal family have been indulging their sweet teeth since 1919.
 Mary is unashamedly old-fashioned and elegant, the place to buy gilded, decorative gift boxes.
 The only problem will be getting them home without devouring the lot.